Skip to content

 • Exploration of weekly home practice experiences

-How long does Mindfulness-Based Stress Reduction (MBSR) take?
+How long does Mindfulness-Based Stress Reduction (MBSR) typically take?
+Is there any set structure?

 The traditional Mindfulness‑Based Stress Reduction (MBSR) program follows a specific structure: it runs for 8 weeks, with weekly group sessions lasting 2.5–3 hours each, plus one full-day retreat between weeks 6 and 7.